-The tripe for this stew must be cooked very slowly to tenderize it properly.
+A favorite among the locals in Nice, France, this stew must be cooked very slowly to tenderize the tripe for this stew properly.
 If you skimp on the cooking time, the stew will be chewy and bland.

 - 2 lb. beef tripe, cut into 2″ x ½” strips